Lot 25

 c.
 1836-c.1848

 Around 1836, Josiah Turner Sr. began operating a hotel on the northern-most portion of Lot 25, adjoining his businesses on Lot 35.
 The hotel would accommodate travelers and long-term boarders for over a decade.
-Several proprietors ran the hotel, including William Piper in 1837, Richison Nichols from late 1838-1841 when he purchased the Orange Hotel (Colonial Inn), and A.C.
+Several proprietors ran the hotel, including William Piper in 1837, Richison Nichols from late 1838-1841 when he purchased the Orange Hotel (today's Colonial Inn on King Street), and then A.C.
 Murdock in 1847.

-Richison Nichols (b.
-1787) held several positions in local government, including Magistrate of the Hillsborough police and town commissioner.
+Richison Nichols (1787-1858) held several positions in local government, including Magistrate of the Hillsborough police and town commissioner.
+Sadly, his December 1, 1858 obituary stated that he died after a long and painful illness.

 Advertisements for Farmer’s Hotel in the Hillsborough Recorder showing its many owners: